waveform80/picamera/docs/recipes2.rst

         camera.resolution = (100, 100)
         camera.start_preview()
         time.sleep(2)
-        camera.capture('image.data', 'raw')
+        camera.capture('image.data', 'yuv')

-By default raw output is in `YUV`_ format, specifically YUV420 (planar).
+The specific `YUV`_ format used is YUV420 (planar).
 This means that the Y (luminance) values occur first in the resulting data and have full resolution (one 1-byte Y value for each pixel in the image).
 The Y values are followed by the U (chrominance) values, and finally the V (chrominance) values.
 The UV values have one quarter the resolution of the Y components (4 1-byte Y values in a square for each 1-byte U and 1-byte V value).

 It is also important to note that when outputting to raw format, the camera rounds the requested resolution.
 The horizontal resolution is rounded up to the